 In short, if you think that there is a chance that talking to your neighbor can fix this problem, go for it!

-While you should, of course, try to resolve the problem amicably, if your neighbors don’t appear to care and are often being noisy in their yards (by, say, doing housework every other day!), then calling the police is always an option.
+While you should, of course, try to resolve the problem amicably, if your neighbors don’t appear to care and are often being noisy outside in their yards (by, say, doing housework every other day!), then calling the police is always an option.

-Ways to Block the Yard Noise from Entering Your Home
+Block the Noise From Entering Your Home

 However, oftentimes, you have a situation where it’s really hard for your neighbors to quiet down.
 That’s the case if, for example, they have loud kids who like to play outside.
 It’s not really fair to ask the parents to take them back inside.
 I know just how hard it is to supervise a kid for hours on end every day.